-Satellite images and tracking maps of Tropical Storm Jangmi 2020, August 8 - 11.
-Max wind speed 70km/h.
+Satellite images, weather maps and tracks of Tropical Storm Jangmi 2020, August 8 - 11.
+Max wind speed 75km/h.

 Tropical Storm (TS) Jangmi (Philippine name Enteng), located approximately 139 nautical miles northeast of Chinhae, South Korea, has tracked north-northeastward at 29 knots over the past six hours.

 Animated enhanced infrared (EIR) satellite imagery depicts a partially exposed low level circulation center with associated convection displaced over the western semicircle.

 The initial position is placed with fair confidence based on the LLCC present in the EIR loop and extrapolation through the low level circulation feature depicted in a 10/08:47 UTC AMSU 89GHz image.